ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/fields.rst

      - TRUE
      - {"data": [{"text": "Note about malware case"}]}
    * - source
-     - The name of the user who entered the Artifact into the Case
+     - The name of the user who added the Artifact to the Case
      - String
      - FALSE
      - TRUE